Net-Base FAQ

 Multiplatform with Delphi

-How do you prevent multiplatform projects from diverging functionally?
+How do you prevent multi-platform projects from diverging functionally?

 Are mobile expansion stages still possible later?